Thewbi/tiger/chap3/README.md

 I am not 100% sure on how the parser will behave once these settings are made but %left PLUS MINUS seems to instruct the parser to apply plus to the left most operator immediately when it has the chance to.
 This makes the parser reduce before shift.
-So Bison's default conflict resolution is overriden by the strategy to reduce first.
+So Bison's default conflict resolution is overriden by the strategy to reduce first and the warning is gone.